l0b5ter/DisTwin/README.md

 To get you started on writing the code, heres a boilerplate which you can use^^ ("https://github.com/l0b5ter/DisTwin/blob/main/Wiki/TwitchCommand_Boilerplate")

+##### Import

+Allows you to import existing command to the bot.
+Click on the command you wanna import and poof the command is inserted in your bot.

 #### Discord
 ![Command SD](http://wiad.tk/images/DisTwin/CommandSD.png)